snaplet/docs-old/docs/03-getting-started/03-data-operations.md

 When creating a representative snapshot of your database to code against, you will typically need to capture only a small portion of the data in that database.
 Snaplet lets you capture a subset of your data when creating a snapshot, which reduces your snapshot's size and by extension, the time spent uploading and downloading snapshots.
 This is especially useful if you're connecting directly to a production or staging database that is many GBs in size.
 For the purpose of this getting started guide, we won't be subsetting your snapshot, but you can read more about subsetting your database snapshots [here](/references/data-operations/reduce).

-## Debug transformations with "live preview"

-Using JavaScript functions to tranform your data gives you an incredible amount of flexibility, but that flexibility may come at the cost of introducing unintentional bugs.
-Snaplet provides a _live preview environment_ via the `snaplet proxy` command to debug transformations.
-When you boot up the Snaplet proxy it connects to your database, reads the `snaplet.config.ts` file and waits for a client connection.
-Then, you can connect to the proxy with your SQL tool, and validate your transformations in real time.
-This allows you to test and change your JavaScript transformations in real-time without any changes to the original database.

 ## Other data operations...

 In this chapter we covered transforming and excluding data, but Snaplet can also reduce (subset) and generate data.